Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Orthopedic Nursing Jobs in the Years Ahead

-Although the Bureau of Labor Statistics (BLS) does not specifically report on the job outlook of Orthopedic Nurse Practitioners, they do state that employment of nurse practitioners is expected to increase 26 percent by 2028.
+Although the Bureau of Labor Statistics (BLS) does not specifically report on the job outlook of Orthopedic Nurse Practitioners, they do state that employment of nurse practitioners is expected to increase by 40% by 2031.

 Why You Should Pursue a Career as an Orthopedic Nurse

 Orthopedic Nursing is a rewarding specialty in the healthcare field.
-In addition to being one of the top-paying nursing careers, this specialization enables you to relieve the pain of countless individuals who suffer from bone, muscle, and ligament diseases all across the country.
-You will witness their transformation, directly affect their care, and potentially change their life.
+In addition to being one of the top-paying nursing careers, this specialization enables you to relieve the pain of countless individuals who suffer from bone, muscle, and ligament diseases.
+You will have a direct impact on their care and potentially change their life for the better.